cantastage/webular-synth/README.md

 As in all the most known synthesizers, the clock module is a single instance which can be observed by objects who might desire a synchronization.

-In our case, the sole module which needs temporization is the harmonic sequencer.
+In our case, the only module which needs temporization is the harmonic sequencer.

 The `ClockComponent` builds an `IClock` instance thanks to the `ClockManagerService` service and the `ClockProvider` factory.